BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleSimpleDrawing/instructions.md

 </table>

 NOT just a squiggle or spiral.
 Your drawing should be 12 lines of code or more.
 Should draw 6 or more lines/shapes.
-Like this...
+Something like this...

 ![smiley face example](https://bradleycodeu.github.io/apcsp/turtleart/TurtleSimpleDrawing/turtlesmiley.jpg)